openresty/lua-resty-redis/README.markdown

 Sentinel Functions
 ==================

-These are utility functions for convenience when working with the Sentinel commands for service discovery.
+These are utility functions provided in the `resty.redis.sentinel` module, for convenience when working with Sentinel commands for service discovery.

 sentinel.get_master